Dual Diagnosis Treatment in Asheboro, NC

 Mental Health Associates Of The Triad - 19.0 miles from Asheboro, NC

-Mental Health Associates Of The Triad is a dual diagnosis treatment center in High Point, North Carolina that provides treatment services for substance abuse and mental health disorders that include bipolar disorder as well as binge eating.
+Mental Health Associates Of The Triad is a dual diagnosis treatment center in High Point, NC that offers treatment for mental health and substance use disorders that include BPD as well as post-partum depression.

 Address: 910 Mill Avenue, High Point, NC 27260 in Guilford County